believeitcode/Secrets/README.md

 # Secrets
-A Repository Project to implement OAuth 2.0 For Google And Facebook sign-in
+A Repository Project to implement OAuth 2.0 For Google And Facebook Sign-in using Passport.js

 ## Installation